corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 | Learning Curve        | Gentle                                         | Steep                                                  |
 | Ecosystem Size        | ~750k+ modules                                 | 250,000+ crates                                        |

-The headline: Go and Rust are both compiled, statically typed, single-binary-deploy languages with strong concurrency stories.
+The headline is that Go and Rust are both compiled, statically typed, single-binary-deploy languages with strong concurrency stories.
 The differences are about **what guarantees you get from the compiler** and **how much control you have over runtime behaviour**.

 ## Why Go Developers Consider Rust